sbcgua/abap_gui_boilerplate/README.md

 Also, ALV !
 How could it be without ALV ?! ;)

-- `ZGUIBP_ALV` - implement a common base class for SALV with controllable toolbar (based on zevolving blogs).
+- `ZGUIBP_ALV` - implements a common base class for SALV with controllable toolbar (based on zevolving blogs).
 Well, may be of interest, though I guess everybody has ALV boilerplates of his own ...

 ## Shortly the concept of HTML UI classes